-A candidate who contemplates including published papers in his/her dissertation must accept that approval to do so is not automatic.
+A candidate who contemplates including published papers in their dissertation must accept that approval to do so is not automatic.
 For further information, refer to the Guidelines for the inclusion of publications in the PhD thesis, available from the Faculty Office.
 The rules for publishing papers in a PhD thesis will also apply to all Master's dissertations.
-If a candidate contemplates doing this, he/she must note this in his/her MoU with his/her supervisor each year.
-In addition the candidate and supervisor are advised to seek the advice of the Faculty's Higher Degrees Committee about his/her plan to do so at an early stage.
+If a candidate contemplates doing this, they must note this in their MoU with their supervisor each year.
+In addition the candidate and supervisor are advised to seek the advice of the Faculty's Higher Degrees Committee about their plan to do so at an early stage.
 A request to include publications in a dissertation should generally include the following:

 - 1. Title of dissertation. - 2.
 A brief overview of the dissertation structure (it must include a general introduction and a discussion chapter that pulls the various chapters in the dissertation together). - 3.
-A list of publications that will be included as self-standing chapters, with the authors, title and journal information, together with a comment on the student's contribution to each article.
+A list of publications that will be included as self-standing chapters, with the authors, title and journal information, together with a comment on the student's contribution to each article. - 4.
+Declaration from each co-author and supervisor(s) that they agree that the article may be included in the dissertation, and what their individual contributions were.

-- 4. Declaration from each co-author and supervisor(s) that they agree that the article may be included in the dissertation, and what their individual contributions were. - 5.
-Declaration from any student co-author that the work will not be used for their higher degree purposes.
+5. Declaration from any student co-author that the work will not be used for their higher degree purposes.